Naadu: Production

 Prior to the start of production, the team engaged in a 35-day acting workshop.
 The film was shot throughout 2022, and Saravanan balanced post-production work on Raangi (2022), with making Naadu.
-It became the first film to be shot at the Kolli Hills mountain range.
+It became the first film to be shot at the Kollimalai mountain range.

 Soundtrack

 The soundtrack was composed by C. Sathya in his fourth collaboration with Saravanan after Engaeyum Eppothum, Ivan Veramathiri, and Raangi.